Inferring microbial interactions with their environment from genomic and metagenomic data: Methods

 \subsection{MetConSIN network construction}

 The dynamical system defined by DFBA (\cref{DFBAsim,y,FBA_summary}) can be simulated but is difficult to interpret and analyze, especially when accounting for uncertainty in initial conditions and bound functions $ \b{c}^1_i(\b{y}),\b{c}^2_i(\b{y})$.
 However, \cref{DFBAsim_smth,y_smth} suggest that the system can be interpreted as a network of interactions between microbes and metabolites on the time interval $[t_k,t_{k+1})$ with only mild assumptions on $\b{c}^1_i(\b{y}),\b{c}^2_i(\b{y})$.
 DFBA therefore implies a sequence of interaction networks representing the dynamics of a microbial community.
-Furthermore, for a fixed metabolic environment (i.e. fixed $\b{y}$) DFBA provides an interaction network representing a snapshot of community metabolic activity.
+Furthermore, the FBA solutions for each community member, and as a result the interactions that can be inferred, depend entirely on the metabolic environment ($\b{y}$).
+Therefore, for a fixed metabolic environment (created by, e.g., flowing metabolites into a bioreactor at an increasing rate or finding a chemostatic community equilibrium) DFBA provides an interaction network representing community metabolic activity.

 Without loss of generality, we may construct \cref{FBA_summary} so that the forward direction (i.e. positive flux) of each of the first $m$ reactions transports one of the $m$ environmental metabolites into the cell.
 Then we assume that $\b{c}^2(\b{y})$ has the form